emilbang/monitoring-master/README.md

 Note that the service won't be available until nginx has generated new Diffie Helman keys, this might take a few minutes.

 The Chronograf interface will then be available on the root endpoint.

+Do note, that if runnning with github authentication an influx and kapacitor connection will not be set up for you.
+And you will need to do this manually.

 ## Dependencies
 * **make**